joe-rogan-0001/logic-scripts/[lrp]/lrp-lumberjack/README.md

 ```
 For images move the images from the img folder to your inventory image folder **qb-inventory/html/images**

-If you are using lj-fuel or a different fuel system
+If you are using cdn-fuel or a different fuel system

-Change LegacyFuel to whatever fuel system in **tr-lumberjack/client/main.lua Line 263**
+Change cdn-fuel to whatever fuel system in **tr-lumberjack/client/main.lua Line 263**

 ## Preview Pictures
 - [Youtube Video](https://youtu.be/DpmRvZUhPAo)